michalsn/codeigniter-debug-toolbar/README.md

 CodeIgniter Debug Toolbar
 =========================

-This is a modified version of the original debug toolbar for CodeIgniter ported from Kohana Version 0.2.1 (ready for CodeIgniter 2.0-dev)
+This is a modified version of the original debug toolbar for CodeIgniter ported from Kohana <br />
+Version 0.2.1 (ready for CodeIgniter 2.0-dev)